AVsitterPlus/avsitterplus.github.io/pages/avsitterplus/avsitterplus_prop.md

 ---
-title: AVprop&trade;
+title: AVP_prop&trade;
-summary: AVprop allows AVsitterPlus&trade; to rez props and can also be used as a standalone prop rezzer in creations without seating.
+summary: AVP_prop allows AVsitterPlus&trade; to rez props and can also be used as a standalone prop rezzer in creations without seating.
 Props are inworld objects rezzed on the land.
 Props can also become avatar attachments.
 keywords: plugin, prop
 sidebar: avsitterplus_sidebar
 permalink: avsitterplus_prop.html